appearin/policy/privacy-policy.md

 > to assist you with your support inquiries, we may also process the data on
 > the basis that it is necessary to performing the contract we entered into
 > with you, at your request (our Terms of Service), cf. GDPR art.
 6 (1) item b.
-> For instance, if you are on a version of the Service with assigned quotas,
+> If you are on a version of the Service with assigned quotas,
 > we will use usage data to calculate aggregated consumption information,
 > cf. GDPR art.
 6 (1) item b.
 When we process the data for security purposes, we do so also on the basis
 > of our legal obligation, cf. GDPR art.
 6(1) item c, in particular our